GravityKit/GravityView/readme.txt

 = develop =

+* Added: Duplicate Entry to accompany our Edit and Delete Entry fields.
 * Added: [gv_pageviews] shortcode integration with the lightweight [Pageviews](https://pageviews.io/) plugin.
 * Added: Views will be created with a number of default widgets preset
 * Added: [gventry edit="1"] mode where edit entry shortcodes can be used now (experimental)